 Amy Rosenblum-Martín is a curator who served as guest assistant curator for Dr. Nicole R. Fleetwood’s MoMA PS1 exhibition Marking Time: Art in the Age of Mass Incarceration.
 Formerly a staff curator at Pérez Art Museum Miami and the Bronx Museum, she has also worked for the Museum of Modern Art, the Guggenheim, the Metropolitan Museum of Art, MCA Chicago, the Hirshhorn Museum, the National Portrait Gallery (London), and Museo Nacional Centro de Arte Reina Sofía (Madrid), among others.
 Her exhibition Ana Mendieta: Thinking About Children’s Thinking (2017) at the Sugar Hill Children’s Museum in Harlem was an Artforum Critic’s Pick.

-Anisa Jackson is an artist, writer, curator, and PhD student in American Studies at New York University.
+(On leave) Anisa Jackson is an artist, writer, curator, and PhD candidate in American Studies at New York University.
 Their work has appeared as installation, moving image, and as print and digital text.
 Their work was shown at Institute of Contemporary Arts, London; Embassy Gallery, Edinburgh; Lewisham Art House, London; Specialist Gallery, Seattle, WA; LCB Depot, Leicester; Bluecoat, Liverpool; Babycastles, NY, NY; Abrons Art Center, NY, NY; Bellevue College Gallery Space, Bellevue, WA; King Street Station, Seattle, WA; and Northwest Film Forum, Seattle, WA.

 Anisa is a curator-at-large at the Aspen Art Museum.